Lilypad-Tech/lilypad-v0/README.md

 ## Breaking Changes 1 May 2023 ##

-- Note the contract is now called LilypadEventsUpgradeable.sol
+- Note the events contract is now called LilypadEventsUpgradeable.sol (updated from LilypadEvents.sol)

 - The function to call from your calling contract has been renamed from runBacalhauJob -> runLilypadJob(fromContractAddress, spec, resultType) PAYABLE